camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backups.md

 └── zeebe-broker-2-data.tar.gz
 ```

 ### Resuming

 After taking the backup, brokers can be started again and will automatically resume with processing.

 ## Restore from backup

-### Prepare Replacement cluster
+### Prepare replacement cluster

-:::caution
+:::note
 Always use the same or the next minor version of Zeebe that you were using when taking the backup.
 Using a different version may result in data corruption or data loss.
 See the [update guide](/guides/update-guide/introduction.md) for more details.
 :::

-Make sure that your replacement cluster has the same number of brokers as the old cluster and uses the [same node ids](setting-up-a-cluster.md#configuration).
+Ensure your replacement cluster has the same number of brokers as the old cluster and uses the [same node IDs](setting-up-a-cluster.md#configuration).

 ### Shutting down all brokers in the replacement cluster

-Before installing the backup, make sure that all brokers are fully shut down.
+Before installing the backup, ensure all brokers are fully shut down.

 ### Installing the backup

+To install the backup, take the following steps:

-Delete the existing data folder on each broker of your replacement cluster.
+1. Delete the existing data folder on each broker of your replacement cluster.
-For each broker, copy over the configuration and the data folder.
+2. For each broker, copy over the configuration and the data folder.
-You may need to slightly adjust the configuration for your replacement cluster, for example to update IP addresses.
+3. You may need to slightly adjust the configuration for your replacement cluster, for example to update IP addresses.

 ### Starting the Zeebe cluster